zowe/docs-site/docs/user-guide/configure-certificates.md

 You can also specify z/OSMF certificate explicitly in the ZOSMF_CERTIFICATE environmental variable in the zowe-setup-certificates.env file.
 ```

-This error has to be resolved before you can proceed with the next installation step.
+This error must be resolved before you can proceed with the next installation step.

 **Notes:**